ethanTsui2/Project-Atlas/docs/04_Project_Log.md

 - Verify servo travel.
 - Prepare prototype for 3D printing.

+## 2026-07-04

-### Progress Update (2026-07-04)
+### Objective

+Continue mechanical development of Prototype V1.

-Completed today:
+### Completed

-- Redesigned the upper arm link for improved appearance and manufacturability.
+- Redesigned the upper arm link with improved geometry.
-- Designed the first servo cover for the shoulder joint.
+- Designed a protective servo cover for the shoulder servo.
-- Integrated the cover into the assembly.
-- Designed and imported the gripper assembly for packaging validation.
+- Designed and integrated the gripper assembly.
-- Continued refining the overall mechanical layout of Prototype V1.
+- Updated the master assembly to verify fit and overall appearance.

+### Observations

+The robot is beginning to take shape as a complete manipulator.
+The updated arm profile and servo cover improve the industrial appearance while maintaining modularity.

+### Next Steps

+- Design the elbow assembly.
+- Verify mechanical interference between moving joints.
+- Finalize Prototype V1 for printing.

 Next: